golang/proposal/design/25530-notary.md

 This ensures that unexpected code changes cannot be introduced when first adding a dependency to a module or when upgrading a dependency.

+The original name for the Go checksum database was “the Go notary,” but we have stopped using that name to avoid confusion with the CNCF Notary project, itself written in Go, not to mention the Apple Notary.

 ## Background